Gifts & Projects

 provider

-optional [{ “@type”: “…”, identifier: “…” }] array of Person or Organization records who helped make this possible
+optional [{ “@type”: “…”, identifier: “…” }] array of PlanAction or Project or Organization records who helped make this possible (since non-Person entities are worth separating), like the “agent” but for a non-Person

 recipient